Neglect Toolkit

 Effective Neglect Prevention Programs

+CBCAB state lead agencies can play a leading role in tackling the prevalence of child neglect.
 The needs assessment process required as part of the CBCAP program is a good place to start when making well-informed strategic decisions.
-Given the long-standing reality of the far greater incidence of neglect verses abuse, a needs assessment that considers the factors that contribute to neglect should encourage state lead agencies to consider adopting a neglect-prevention focus in their efforts.
+Given the long-standing reality of the far greater incidence of neglect versus abuse, a needs assessment that considers the factors that contribute to neglect should encourage state lead agencies to consider adopting a neglect-prevention focus in their efforts.

 One primary way state lead agencies can advance neglect prevention is by funding and supporting community-based neglect prevention programs.